apache/tvm-rfcs/rfcs/0079-tvmscript-metaprogramming.md

           vk = T.axis.R(128, k)
 ```

-As shwon in the example above, user doesn't need to pass the builder `b` to
+As shown in the example above, user doesn't need to pass the builder `b` to
 subsequent calls to IRBuilder API.
 The current builder state is maintained in a
-threadlocal store to imporve the ergonomics of IRBuilder API by avoiding
+threadlocal store to improve the ergonomics of IRBuilder API by avoiding
 passing the builder state explicitly.

 The implementation of IRBuilder will be in C++ so that it can be used in an